luxianzi/starvla-training/VastAI.md

 * Handle with Unstable Network Connection

-  You will need to run the training with `nohup` command, also redirect stderr to the log file and ends with a `&` symbol. `nohup` keeps the command running even the SSH connection breaks. `&` symbol sends the command to the background.
+  You will need to run the training with `nohup` command and ends with a `&` symbol. `nohup` keeps the command running even the SSH connection breaks. `&` symbol sends the command to the background.
 For example:

   ```
-  nohup accelerate launch --config-file config.yaml --num_processes 1 train.py --config_yaml training.yaml > log.txt 2>&1 < /dev/null &
+  nohup accelerate launch --config-file config.yaml --num_processes 1 train.py --config_yaml training.yaml > log.txt &
   ```

   You can find the training log in log.txt.